 In the first half of this fiscal year, we have served 450 men; 183 participated in case management services and 21 have moved into stable housing.
 We believe that with the right, rapid intervention, supportive services, and access to stable housing, we can see chronic homelessness in our state come to an end.

 Harrington Hall Day Program Kicksk-off!

 House of Hope Community Development Corporation, in conjunction with local business owners, service providers, and community members held a Social Services Fair at Harrington Hall shelter in Cranston on Monday, December 9th.
 The event lasted all day and provided shelter users the opportunity to talk with service providers, advocacy groups, and state programs in order to access services that will help them move from shelter to a home of their own.
 Nearly 50 shelter guests participated.
 Read more: HH Service Day 12-9-13

 House of Hope CDC’s goal is to end homelessness in Rhode Island.
 Our first step is to close Harrington Hall and replace it with a system that is efficient, effective and provides all of the necessary supports that individuals who are experiencing homelessness need to move forward.

-Our goal is to move into a multi-functioning facility that will have the ability to provide all of the necessary services to individuals in one location, maximizing success.
-The planned facility will include a triage center, where individuals are quickly assessed, triaged and connected with services; a sobering and detox center; a behavioral health center; a cafeteria; laundry facilities; a library and computer lab; employment and life skills trainings and supportive housing.
-Over the next few years, our plan is to transform our current 88 bed men’s shelter program into a collaborative, comprehensive and multi-faceted facility that quickly moves the chronically homeless out of the shelter system and into stable housing.
+Our ultimate goal is to move into a multi-functional facility that will have the ability to provide all of the necessary services to individuals in one location, maximizing success.
+In the meantime, we’re transforming Harrington Hall into a triage center, where individuals are quickly assessed, triaged and connected with services.
+Over the next few months, our plan is to transform our current 88 bed men’s shelter program into a collaborative, comprehensive and multi-faceted facility that quickly moves the chronically homeless out of the shelter system and into stable housing.